usaid-cs/yesterday-i-learned/random.md

 - [MI5](https://en.wikipedia.org/wiki/MI5) defends the state from spying.
 [MI6](https://en.wikipedia.org/wiki/Secret_Intelligence_Service) spies on other countries.
 [James](https://en.wikipedia.org/wiki/James_Bond) is in MI6.
 - [Half of the pacific garbage patch is fishing gear like nets.](https://news.nationalgeographic.com/2018/03/great-pacific-garbage-patch-plastics-environment/)
 - [Samsonite luggages are popular theft targets because they are good.](http://www.safesuitcases.com/)
-- To maximise the effects of your completely legal marijuana, [supposedly](https://forum.grasscity.com/threads/first-pass-metabolism-why-its-not-working.685049/) you should: neither undereat nor overeat, eat greasy foods, not drink anything sweet, and drink alcohol instead.
 - You can normally drink [alcohol](https://www.beeradvocate.com/beer/profile/30471/89343/) on the (national rail) train, but not on the tube.
 [Exceptions apply.](https://www.drinkaware.co.uk/alcohol-facts/alcohol-and-the-law/drinking-alcohol-in-public-places/)
 - You aren't supposed to inhale tobacco smoke through a pipe.
 You just taste it with your mouth.
 - Many Japanese maps were consulted on a floor which allowed for multiple viewpoints.